snoozy10/netzwerk_glossary_extractor/README.md

-Netzwerk glossary extractor using PyMuPDF
+Netzwerk glossary extractor using PyMuPDF.
-Assumption: The PDF exists in the same repository as the python file (currently named main.py)
+Assumption: The PDF exists in the same repository as the Python file (currently named main.py).